mrcavalcanti/mosaicoo/docs/sources/troubleshooting/_index.md

 # Troubleshooting

-This page lists some tools and advice to help troubleshoot common Grafana issues.
+This page lists some tools and advice to help troubleshoot common Mosaicoo issues.

 ## Troubleshoot with logs

-If you encounter an error or problem, then you can check the Grafana server log.
+If you encounter an error or problem, then you can check the Mosaicoo server log.
 Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installations.

-You can enable more logging by changing log level in the Grafana configuration file.
+You can enable more logging by changing log level in the Mosaicoo configuration file.

-For more information, refer to [Enable debug logging in Grafana CLI]({{< relref "../administration/cli.md#enable-debug-logging" >}}) and the [log section in Configuration]({{< relref "../administration/configuration.md#log" >}}).
+For more information, refer to [Enable debug logging in Mosaicoo CLI]({{< relref "../administration/cli.md#enable-debug-logging" >}}) and the [log section in Configuration]({{< relref "../administration/configuration.md#log" >}}).

 ## Troubleshoot transformations